Help and Advice For Buying a Cot, Crib or Moses basket, Mattress For Your Baby

 Fibre baby Mattresses

-however there a new fibre coming soon, stronger, durable, foam free, for those that do not like foam, more breathable than foam. does not smell as foam takes a few days to degas and air for the smell to go.
-Mid March 2018 we will have this new fibre mattress available after product testing.
+However there a new fibre coming soon, stronger, durable, foam free, for those that do not like foam, more breathable than foam. does not smell as foam does. no need to air for the smell to go.
+Mid May 2019 we will have this new fibre mattress available after product testing.

 Coir is a natural fibre it is captured form the husks of coconuts.
 Coir is compressed and used for mattresses and matting it offers good support for mattresses when combined with lambswool and springs.

-We have had some Latex samples in our office for 3 years and it still smells!
-It has a lovely soft feel to it but too many other negative for us to consider using it
+We have had some latex samples in our office for 3 years and it still smells!
+It has a lovely soft feel.
+However too many other negative vibes for us to consider using it.